Maxd1512/Astralis/README.md

 **Robert Măntălau**
 Age: 14
-School:
+School: Theoretical Highschool "Ovidius"
 Hello!
 I'm Robert from Romania, and this is my second WRO season.
 I previously competed in Future Innovators.
 I'm passionate about building robots and programming.
+This is my first time participating in the second WRO season.
 ![Robert](https://github.com/user-attachments/assets/242c249c-581c-4a54-8377-0ed21059be7d)

 **Dumitru Maximilian**
 Age: 14
 School: "Decebal" Theoretical School, Constanţa
 Hi!
 I'm Maximilian from Romania, and this is my second WRO season.
 I previously competed in Future Innovators and have taken part in many similar competitions.
 I’m passionate about robotics and electronics.
+This is my first time participating i  the second phase of WRO.
 ![Maximilian](https://github.com/user-attachments/assets/1f422bd9-9257-4ad6-86b1-da500ac2f081)

 **Edi Haivas**
 Age: 14
-School:
+School: ICHC
 Hi!
 My name is Edi.
 I'm from Romania, and this is my second WRO season.
 I previously participated in the Future Innovators category.
 I'm passionate about robotics, coding, and technology.
+This is my first time participating in the second phase of WRO.
 ![Edi](https://github.com/user-attachments/assets/d40bfefe-6c6a-4065-89cb-2d61a35c7454)

 ---